JerryStormrage/cskz-cfg/README.md

   The HUD was developed by zer0k, and each player customizes their own configuration.
 This project includes my personal HUD preferences, which you can adjust and export to suit your needs.
 Settings are normally saved through an API, but may occasionally fail to load correctly.
 I therefore keep an exported copy in the cfg to restore my setup without having to adjust everything manually each time.

 - Checkpoint and teleport commands require server plugins.
 Assist availability depends on the game version and server rules.
+Some servers may prohibit these binds; read and follow the rules of each server before using them.
+Users are solely responsible for bans resulting from violations of server rules.
+Some bind features may also stop working after Valve updates the game, and this project does not guarantee that they will remain functional or reliable over time.

 ### CS:GO Legacy